While travelling and backpacking are amazing, there are things that will irritate you.

 On occasion, I get the bunk-buddy who washes his clothes and insists on drying his towel, socks, and shirts on the bed (Like it’s not humid enough at most hostels).

 It doesn’t matter that you both share this bunk – he will hang his half-washed stuff right in front of your face.
 Maybe it’s out of fear that people might steal his “I <3 Cambodia” t-shirt, or that he just loves the smell of wet socks in the morning – I have no idea!

 14. The gadget geek freak.

 Yes, it was possible to travel around before the smartphone entered the market.
-I admit traveling with a smartphone is a lot easier then traveling without one, but I do not need all the other stuff, especially not a solar panel, portable speakers, PC, 10 adapters, etc, etc, etc…
+I admit travelling with a smartphone is a lot easier than travelling without one, but I do not need all the other stuff, especially not a solar panel, portable speakers, PC, 10 adapters, etc., etc., etc…

 Like it?
 Share it!
 Pin it!